vansh-seth/Web-tech-lab/Notes-CSS/Colors/Readme.md

   - `rgba(255, 99, 71, 0.8)`
   - `rgba(255, 99, 71, 1)`

-Certainly!
-Below is the rephrased content for a `README.md` file:

----

 ## CSS HEX Colors

 A hexadecimal color is represented as `#RRGGBB`, where `RR` (red), `GG` (green), and `BB` (blue) are hexadecimal values that define the color components.